Back to All Guides

 !

-A depleted anode rod reacting with bacteria in the tank.
-Replacing the anode rod and flushing the tank usually resolves this.
+A depleted air filter reacting with bacteria in the system.
+Replacing the air filter and flushing the system usually resolves this.
 If it persists, call a professional.

 !